 Maria’s screen adaptation of Francois Lelord’s bestseller “Hector and the Search for Happiness” starring Simon Pegg, Rosamund Pike, Stellan Skarsgård and Christopher Plummer enjoyed a major international release in 2014.

 Maria has continued to attract millions of viewers with her TV films.
 For ARD/Degeto she directed the romantic drama ‘Göttliche Funken‘ (2014) starring Devid Striesow, Anna Maria Mühe and Barry Atsma and the comedy ‘Eltern und Andere Wahrheiten‘ (2017) starring Tom Wlaschia and Silke Bodenbender.
 For Sat 1 she directed the 90-mins pilot ‘Jung.
 Blond.
 Tot.‘ (2018) which went into a series format.
-For ZDF she wrote and directed the comedy ‘So einfach stirbt man nicht‘ (2019) starring Michael Gwisdek and two 90-mins thrillers with Anna Maria Mühe and Reiner Bock ‘Solo für Weiss‘: ‘Für Immer Schweigen (2019, 5.91 Mi viewers) and ‘Schlaflos’ which will be aired in October 2020.
+For ZDF she wrote and directed the comedy ‘So einfach stirbt man nicht‘ (2019) starring Michael Gwisdek and two 90-mins thrillers with Anna Maria Mühe and Reiner Bock ‘Solo für Weiss‘: ‘Für Immer Schweigen’ (2019, 5.91 Mi viewers) and ‘Schlaflos’ which aired in October 2020 (5,40 Mi viewers).

 Maria with the Blue Panther May 2012, the prestigious Bavarian Award: Best Directing for Star Talers!

 The Jury made a special mention of her “love for the genre, care and skill”.
 Star Talers was nominated